Kigali Beyond the Gorillas: Coffee, Community, and Rwanda's Most Underrated Capital

 What about the art scene?

-Inema Arts Center is the flagship — a gallery and studio in Kacyiru where you can watch painters working and buy originals from $50.
+Inema Arts Center is the flagship — a gallery and studio in Kacyiru where visitors can watch painters working and buy originals from $50.
 The painting workshops (RWF 25,000/$20, 2 hours) are popular with tourists but genuinely fun, not gimmicky.

 There's also Ivuka Arts in Kacyiru and Niyo Cultural Center.
 Kigali is building a real contemporary art identity — not just for tourists, but as a genuine creative community.